Very Light Weight Torpedo

 A Navy briefing slide showing the internal components and describing the various features of the PSU_ARL Common Very Light Weight Torpedo (CVLWT) design

 The Common Very Light Weight Torpedo design that the weapon is based upon is reportedly 6.75″ in diameter, about 85″ in length, and weighs about 220 pounds (100 kilos).
 If it is truly modular its length and weight may vary somewhat.
+It might be possible to make a version with an enlarged warhead.

 The familiar Mk46 light weight torpedo is more than twice as large.
 The newer Mk 50 and Mk54 torpedoes are similarly sized.